The No. 1 Killer of Men in the U.S. is Largely Preventable

 - shortness of breath

-Heart disease also manifests in arrhythmia (heart palpitations), which can often be felt as a fluttering sensation in the chest, or heart failure, indicated by symptoms like shortness of breath, fatigue, or swelling of the feet, legs, ankles, abdomen or neck veins.
+cardiovascular disease also manifests in arrhythmia (heart palpitations), which can often be felt as a fluttering sensation in the chest, or heart failure, indicated by symptoms like shortness of breath, fatigue, or swelling of the feet, legs, ankles, abdomen or neck veins.

-Good News: Most Heart Disease is Preventable
+Good News: Most cardiovascular disease is Preventable

 Fortunately, research has shown that nearly 80 percent of all cardiovascular disease can be prevented by controlling high blood pressure, diabetes and high cholesterol as well as maintaining a healthy lifestyle, including not smoking.
 Maintaining these preventative measures can be the most impactful, because they affect a number of conditions: